Sign up for the ArabTRUST Newsletter and keep up to date with the latest news.

 In his first season, United finished only two points clear of relegation, a fact lost amid the euphoria of the Cup win.
 However, the following season’s form was never convincing and it was clear that he did not command universal support.
 United’s Premier Division status was under threat and when defeat at Hearts broke their hold on the Scottish Cup, the board acted quickly and Golac left the club by mutual consent.

 After less than two years, Ivan Golac was gone, but he will not be easily forgotten.
 Whatever their opinion of his reign as a whole – and opinions differ greatly – Golac did deliver the Holy Grail which many Arabs had all but given up hope of seeing: tangerine and black ribbons attached to the Scottish Cup.

-Signed for the club in June 1955 from St. Mary’s Youth Club.
-He was the son of ‘Toddler’ Briggs, a nickname his dad had picked up during his junior playing days.
+Signed for the Club in June 1955 from St. Mary’s Youth Club, full back Jimmy Briggs was the son of ‘Toddler’ Briggs, a nickname his dad had picked up during his junior playing days.

-'Gunboat' made his first team debut on 14 September 1955 against Forfar at Tannadice and with his no nonsense style of play, went on to become an important member of the team that established Dundee United as a leading force in Scottish football.
+'Gunboat' made his United first team debut on 14 September 1955 against Forfar Athletic at Tannadice and with his no-nonsense style of play went on to become an important member of the team that established Dundee United as a leading force in Scottish football.

-He was inducted in to the 2008 Dundee United Hall of Fame.
-Jimmy passed away on 9th April 2011.
+In 2008 Jimmy Briggs was one of the inaugural inductees to the Dundee United Hall of Fame.
+He passed away on 9 April 2011, aged 74.

 In October 2017 Amanda Kopel accepted an invitation from Arab Trust to become an Honourary Member of The Dundee United Supporters Society, in recognition of the tireless campaigning she had undertaken over the previous five years to ensure the delivery of “Frank’s Law”.